aditya123473892/wagtail/Google-Summer-of-Code-2021.md

 ## Students

 Applicants should have a basic familiarity with Python, Django and Git.
 They should have completed the initial Wagtail Tutorial and have created a developer environment for working on Wagtail itself.
-They should join the Wagtail Slack and introduce themselves on the #gsoc channel.
-They are welcome to seek advice from mentors on suitable projects and topics, which should then be submitted to the project issue list with `[GSOC]` in the title.
+They should join the [Wagtail Slack](https://github.com/wagtail/wagtail/wiki/Slack) and introduce themselves on the #gsoc channel.
+They are welcome to seek advice from mentors on suitable projects and topics, which should then be submitted to the project issue list with our [Google Summer of Code issue template](https://github.com/wagtail/wagtail/issues/new?template=GSOC.md).

 Write a motivation and submit your CV.
 Tell us about your experience with Python/Django/Wagtail